Privacy policy

 We grant data subjects all rights in accordance with the applicable law.
 Data subjects have the following rights in particular:

-• Information: Data subjects can request information as to whether we process personal data about them and, if so, what personal data is involved.
-Data subjects also receive the information required to assert their data protection claims and ensure transparency.
-This includes the processed personal data as such, but also information on the purpose of processing, the duration of storage, any disclosure or export of data to other countries and the origin of the personal data.
+- Right of Access: Data subjects may request information regarding whether we process personal data about them and, if so, what personal data is involved.
+Data subjects will also receive the information necessary to exercise their data protection rights and ensure transparency.
+This includes the personal data being processed, as well as details regarding the purpose of processing, the duration of storage, any disclosure or export of data to other countries, and the origin of the personal data.

-• Correction and restriction: Data subjects can have incorrect personal data corrected, incomplete data completed and the processing of their data restricted.
+- Correction and Restriction: Data subjects may correct inaccurate personal data, have incomplete data completed, and request that the processing of their data be restricted.

-• Possibility for own point of view and human review: In the case of decisions that are based exclusively on the automated processing of personal data and are associated with a legal consequence for them or significantly affect them (automated individual decisions), data subjects can present their own point of view and request a review by a human being.
+- Opportunity to express one’s own viewpoint and request a human review: Individuals affected by decisions that are based solely on the automated processing of personal data and that have legal consequences for them or significantly affect them (automated individual decisions) may present their own viewpoint and request a review by a human.

-• Deletion and objection: Data subjects can have their personal data erased ("right to be forgotten") and object to the processing of their data with effect for the future.
+- Deletion and Objection: Data subjects may request the deletion of their personal data (“right to be forgotten”) and object to the processing of their data with future effect.

-• Data disclosure and data transfer: Data subjects may request the disclosure of personal data or the transfer of their data to another controller.
+- Data Disclosure and Data Transfer: Data subjects may request the disclosure of their personal data or the transfer of their data to another controller.

 We may defer, restrict or refuse the exercise of the rights of data subjects to the extent permitted by law.
 We may inform data subjects of any requirements that must be met in order to exercise their rights under data protection law.
 For example, we may refuse to provide information in whole or in part with reference to confidentiality obligations, overriding interests or the protection of other persons.
 For example, we may also refuse to delete personal data in whole or in part, in particular with reference to statutory retention obligations.